-The Physics Competition is a series of five competitive physics events for high school students in grades 9-12.
-The competition stresses creativity and ingenuity as well as understanding of physics related principles and is intended to stimulate interest in Science, Technology, Engineering and Mathematics (STEM).
-Events include: catapult, mousetrap car, toothpick bridge, soda straw arm, and challenge problem.
-Regional winners and runners-up advance to the State of Iowa Physics Competition held on April 17, 2014, at the McLeod Center.
+The Physics Competition (formerly known as Physics Olympics) is a series of six competitive physics events for high school students in grades 9-12.
+The competition stresses creativity and ingenuity as well as understanding of physics related principles and is intended to stimulate interest in science, technology, engineering and mathematics (STEM).
+Events include: self-propelled catapult, mousetrap car, bridge building, soda straw arm, challenge problem and material recovery facility (MRF).
+The MRF is sponsored by the Iowa Recycling Association.

 Christopher Stark, Ph.D., Carnegie Postdoctoral Fellow will present "Finding the Needle in the Haystack: How Exozodiacal Dust May Obscure Images of Extrasolar Earth-like Planets."